A general spectral solver for the axisymmetric Jeans equations: fast dynamical modelling of galaxies with arbitrary anisotropy: Introduction

 \subsection{Dynamical modelling in the era of large surveys}

-Dynamical models of galaxies are the fundamental scales on which we weigh the Universe.
-By mapping the gravitational potential, these models allow us to measure the masses of supermassive black holes---essential for understanding feedback processes and galaxy co-evolution---and provide the most direct method to infer the distribution of dark matter by separating it from the luminous stellar component.
+Dynamical models of galaxies are the fundamental scales on which the Universe is weighed.
+By mapping the gravitational potential, these models allow one to measure the masses of supermassive black holes---essential for understanding feedback processes and galaxy co-evolution---and provide the most direct method to infer the distribution of dark matter by separating it from the luminous stellar component.
 This decomposition is critical for testing cosmological models and reconstructing the assembly history of galaxies.

 The two most widely used techniques for these tasks are orbit-superposition methods \citep{Schwarzschild1979} and solutions based on the Jeans equations \citep{Jeans1922}.
 These approaches are highly complementary, with the choice between them often dictated by the quality and quantity of the available data.
-Schwarzschild models provide a fully general treatment of phase-space structure, but they require high Signal-to-Noise ($\sn$) spectra to reliably extract the full Line-of-Sight Velocity Distribution (LOSVD) needed to exploit that flexibility.
+Schwarzschild models provide a fully general treatment of phase-space structure, but they require high Signal-to-Noise ($\mathcal{S/N}$) spectra to reliably extract the full Line-of-Sight Velocity Distribution (LOSVD) needed to exploit that flexibility.
 In contrast, Jeans modelling relies only on the lowest-order velocity moments (mean velocity and dispersion).
-These moments can be measured reliably even from data with moderate $\sn$ ratios or at high redshift where the full LOSVD is inaccessible.
-This robustness makes Jeans modelling particularly well-suited for the massive datasets produced by modern Integral Field Spectroscopic (IFS) surveys such as ATLAS$^{\rm 3D}$ \citep{Cappellari2011p1}, CALIFA \citep{Sanchez2012}, SAMI \citep{Croom2012}, and MaNGA \citep{Bundy2015} \citep[see][for reviews]{Cappellari2016,Cappellari2026}.
+These moments can be measured reliably even from data with moderate $\mathcal{S/N}$ ratios or at high redshift where the full LOSVD is inaccessible.
+This robustness makes Jeans modelling particularly well-suited for the massive datasets produced by modern Integral Field Spectroscopic (IFS) surveys such as ATLAS\textsuperscript{3D} \citep{Cappellari2011p1}, CALIFA \citep{Sanchez2012}, SAMI \citep{Croom2012}, and MaNGA \citep{Bundy2015} \citep[see][for reviews]{Cappellari2016,Cappellari2026}.
+A theoretical caveat is that the moments approach does not guarantee the positivity of the underlying phase-space Distribution Function (DF).